 Legitimate Paranormal Cases

 The truly weird files about the paranormal made up only about 10% to 20% of the material Dr. Green collected.
 This 10% to 20% had value because of the sources or data were good.
 More importantly, he was able to verify four out of a hundred cases.
 These were proven to be legit with no instances of fraud or of being a hoax.
 "This was because either I personally observed the data gathering and had it tested with a double-blind method, or personally experienced the results," Dr. Green says.

-Most paranormal researchers know about the CIA's Remote Viewing program, called Project Star Gate (1972-1990s).
-In 1995, the Stargate Files documenting the U.S. government's research project of remote viewing were declassified.
+You've probably heard about the CIA's remote viewing program, called Project Star Gate (1972-1990s).
+In 1995, the Stargate Files documented the U.S. government's research project of remote viewing were declassified.
 Dr. Green says, "I was very involved [Star Gate Program] from about 1976 until 1978 and still received briefings until the last one in 1985."
 After the project was terminated, Project Farsight took its place and is supposedly still operating.